Quantum computer error structure probed by quantum error correction syndrome measurements: Results

 We measured individual stabilizer operators of the distance-$3$ code on the $\mathrm{ibmq\char`_montreal}$ device and calculated individual stabilizer operator change rates.
 This was done by performing prepare and measure circuits similar to those used for gauge operator characterization, however with the simultaneous measurement of each gauge operators needed for each stabilizer operator.
 Results are shown in Figure \ref{fig:fig_3}.
-Experimentally, we find average change rates of 0.21 for four-qubit surface code type operators and 0.37 for Bacon-Shor type operators.
-The uniform depolarizing noise parameter, $p$, consistent with these average experimental stabilizer change rate is 0.044 for four-qubit surface code type $Z$ operators and 0.052 for six-qubit Bacon-Shor type $X$ operators.
+Experimentally, we find average change rates of $0.21$ for four-qubit surface code type operators and $0.37$ for Bacon-Shor type operators.
+The uniform depolarizing noise parameter, $p'$, consistent with these average experimental stabilizer change rate is $0.044$ for four-qubit surface code type $Z$ operators and $0.052$ for six-qubit Bacon-Shor type $X$ operators.
 This is noticeably larger than the depolarizing noise parameters found from gauge operator change rates.
-Using $p_{\mathrm{min}}=0.03$ and $p_{\mathrm{max}}=0.04$, the least and greatest depolarizing noise parameter fitted from the gauge measurement results, for consistent results, we required change rates between 0.15 and 0.19 for the four-qubit surface code type operators and between 0.27 and 0.32 for the six-qubit Bacon-Shor type operators.
-Experimentally, we measured larger average change rates for both stabilizer operators, with Bacon-Shor type operators increasing the most significantly.
+Using $p'_{\mathrm{Z}}=0.030$, the depolarizing parameter consistent with average $Z$ gauge operator change rates, we expected surface code type $Z$ operator change rates to be approximately $0.15$.
+Additionally, using $p'_{X\mathrm{min}}=0.028$ and $p'_{X\mathrm{max}}=0.044$, the least and greatest depolarizing noise parameter fitted from the $X$ gauge operator measurement results, for consistent results, we required change rates between between $0.25$ and $0.34$ for the six-qubit Bacon-Shor type operators.
+Experimentally, we measured larger average change rates for both stabilizer operators.
 This increase suggests that the larger circuits required to measure stabilizer operators have additional sources of error, which cannot be explained by a uniform depolarizing noise model.
 As the gauge operators which correspond to each stabilizer operator share no support, this increase in depolarizing noise parameter suggests increased effective error rates due to effects such as cross-talk.

 For the heavy-hexagon code, stabilizer change rates can also be calculated for the stabilizer operator measurements based on gauge operator measurement experimental data.
 As the measurement of individual $X$ and $Z$ stabilizers can be decomposed into the independent measurement of $XXXX$ flagged gauge operators, $XX$ flagged gauge operators and $ZZ$ operators, their theoretical change rates can be calculated from the change rates of of smaller operators using the formula,